 Generally, non-Catholic Christian churches are found across the country but concentrate in Panama City and other urban areas.
+Like the

-Like the Catholic Church, many congregations have their own schools and offer a range of social services (Photo: US Coast Guard members volunteer at St. Luke's Episcopal Church in Panama City).
+Catholic Church, many congregations have their own schools and offer a range of social services.

-Religion and Indigenous Panamanians: Christian evangelization efforts of Panama's indigenous groups continued well into the 20th century.
+Panamanians: Religion and Indiaenous Christian evangelization efforts of Panama's indigenous groups continued well into the 20th century.
 Today, most indigenous Panamanians tend to practice a "folk" form of Catholicism that incorporates elements of indigenous religious traditions.
-For example, practitioners might petition Catholic saints to protect them from supernatural forces or hold ceremonies during which spiritual leaders communicate with spirits to appease angered ancestors, heal illness, or ward off bad luck.
+For example, practitioners might petition Catholic saints to protect them from supernatural forces or hold ceremonies during which spiritual leaders communicate with spirits to appease angered ancestors. heal illness, or ward off bad luck.
 Often, rituals include drumming, singing, dancing, and offerings of food to the spirits.
 Some indigenous people in remote areas typically follow only traditional beliefs and practice.

-Other Religions: Panama is home to CENTAM's largest Jewish community, about 15,000 people centered in Panama City.
-Some 14,000 Muslims live in Panama, primarily in Panama City, Colón, and Penonome, with smaller numbers present in the Chiriquí and Veraguas provinces.
+Other Religions: Panama is home to CENTAM's largest Jewish community, over 16,000 people centered in Panama City.
+Some 30,000 Muslims live in Panama, primarily in Panama City, Colón, and Penonome, with smaller numbers present in the Chiriquí and Veraguas provinces.
 About 850 Rastafarians live in Colón, La Chorrera, and Panama Oeste.